Abbreviations included in this Board Charter

 3.7.3All Directors have the same right of access to all information and Senior Management within the Group whether collectively as a Board or in their individual capacity in furtherance of their duties and responsibilities as Directors of the Company.

 3.7.4The Management is responsible for providing the Board with the required information in an appropriate and timely manner.
 If the information provided by the Management is insufficient, the Board will make further enquiries where necessary to which the persons responsible will respond as fully and promptly as possible.

 3.7.5The notice of each Board meeting shall be circulated to all Directors at least seven (7) days prior to the meeting except in the case of an emergency.
-Board papers and agenda items are to be circulated at least five (5) business days prior to the meeting.
+The core Board papers and agenda items are to be circulated at least five (5) business days prior to the meeting.
+Other materials such as projects updates and operational matters do not fall within the requisite 5 business days.
 When there is a need to table a report, a brief summary of findings and/or recommendations shall be prepared.

 3.7.6When arriving at decision, the Chairman shall seek a consensus in the Board but may, where considered necessary, call for a vote.
 The decision of the Board shall be by majority votes.
 In cases of equality of votes, the Chairman shall have a second or casting vote, subject to Paragraph 4.1.5 below.